Trailing Stop Orders: Mastering Order Types

 What are the risks of trailing stop orders?

-Trailing stop orders submit a market order when triggered, generally guaranteeing execution.
-However, guaranteed execution comes with some tradeoffs so it’s important to understand the risks you face.
+Trailing stop orders submit a market order when triggered, generally offering execution.
+Managing a position is essential in trading and it’s important to understand the risks you face when using trailing stops.

-- No market for the security – If there’s no “market” for the stock (meaning that there’s no bid or no ask available) or if the stock itself is not open for trading, the market order triggered by your trailing stop can’t execute.
+- No market for the security.
+If there’s no market for the stock (meaning there’s no bid or no ask available) or if the stock itself is not open for trading, the market order triggered by your trailing stop can’t execute.

-While standard stop orders can either limit losses or preserve profits, trailing stop orders offer you the opportunity to do both with a single setup.
-Familiarize yourself with the risks, and explore how trailing stop orders can help support your exit strategy.
+While standard stop orders can help investors attempt either to limit losses or preserve profits, trailing stop orders offer the opportunity to do both with a single setup.
+Familiarize yourself with the risks and explore how trailing stop orders can help support your exit strategy.